AlexCR97/Courses/REST APIs in-depth/02 Search Requests.md

 - The next page
 - The previous page
 - The total number of pages
-- The Total number of records
+- The total number of records

 This metadata helps API consumers navigate through the paginated data more effectively.

+Example:

 ```json
 {